 A recruitment ad might promise a lively atmosphere and a cutting-edge office space, only for the reality to be beige walls, humming fluorescent lights and chronic depression.
 False expectations set up a loss of engagement when they don’t become reality.
 Disengagement can seriously affect productivity, and is likely to drive turnover if left unchecked.

-2: How would you describe your performance over the past 3 months?
+2. How would you describe your performance over the past 3 months?

 This is another question that benefits from a qualitative format.
 But it can also be worth pairing it with a rating scale to boost insight.
 Like most good probation review questions, this one avoids leading the reviewee.
 It’s a good question for contextualising performance.
 If a failed employee thinks they were performing brilliantly, that’s a clear indictment of their manager’s feedback capabilities.
 For successful hires, this question is vital for achieving a shared understanding as manager and employee.

-3: Is there anything that you felt negatively affected your performance?
+3. Is there anything that you felt negatively affected your performance?

-4: Do you understand the expectations of your role?
+4. Do you understand the expectations of your role?

-5: What do you feel are your greatest strengths?
+5. What do you feel are your greatest strengths?

 Strengths-based management is one of the strongest tools in your arsenal for building employee self-motivation.
 So, asking this question should be a no-brainer.
 Even if it came up during the application interview, three months in a new role might make someone re-evaluate themselves.

-9: Is there anything you would change about how you approach your work?
+9. Is there anything you would change about how you approach your work?

-10: How do you see your future with us progressing?
+10. How do you see your future with us progressing?

 Employee turnover is the looming spectre that any good manager is on the lookout for.
 Granted, this question is pointless if you’re not giving them the job.
 But if you are, the answer to this question may make you reconsider.

 Letting an employee go during or at the end of probation is much less legally complicated than firing them after that point.
 But even your most promising fresh talent could still be planning to quit after six months anyway.
 New employees are an investment, especially post-probation.
 If you’re going to invest in upskilling someone, you want to know that they’re sticking around for a while.